MaybeAnge/PowerToolsCMD/README.md

 # PowerToolsCMD

-PowerToolsCMD is a comprehensive suite of command-line tools designed for system administrators and technology professionals.
-With a range of integrated features, this suite provides quick and efficient access to powerful tools for managing and maintaining IT systems.
+PowerToolsCMD is a suite of command-line tools designed for system administrators.
+The commands provide quick and efficient access to powerful tools for managing and maintaining IT systems.

 This project was carried out during an exercise with CEFIM in Orléans (France)